WHAT HAPPENS NEXT?

 You will be invited to attend a Welcome Day in late June or early July, where you will get a taste of college life, meet your tutors and make new friends.

-You will be invited to enrol on to your study programme between Friday 21 August 2020 and Friday 4 September 2020.
+You will be invited to enrol on to your study programme between late August and early September.
 Don’t worry if you don’t get your grades, you can get advice at our Open Day on GCSE results day.

 6. Start your study programme!